Penetration Testing

 Besides the pentester’s skill set, time is also a key factor.

-Time-limited engagements do not allow for a full evaluation of all security controls.
 Prioritizing the assessment would be required to identify the potential weakest security controls an attacker would exploit within a time constraint

 What are the risks of a Pentest?